AdrianYip1/enginemath/README.md

 ## Updating the Submodule

-To pull the latest EngineMath changes into your project:
+To pull the latest enginemath changes into your project:

 ```bash
 git submodule update --remote --merge